 (Authors: Please submit additional images of the figures used below without the arrows or labels “A”,”B”, ect.. so that we are able to animate the figures and provide the best quality image for the video results section.
 Instructions on labeling are included below in the greyed-out section.)

+This cartoon depicts the types of cells released from various levels of the testes ranging from younger cells released when the testes are torn at level 1 to more mature cells released at level 3.

+LAB MEDIA: 51058_LauraLee_Figure2B’.psd

+Figure 2B’ (Video Editor: Show Figure 2B’ )

-This phase-contrast image shows the abundance of cells in Drosophila testes at early stages of spermatogenesis.
-Shown here are the spermatogonia, early primary spermatocytes, and late primary spermatocytes.
-All are released when the testis is torn at level 1.
+This is a corresponding phase-contrast image showing the release of spermatogonia, early late primary spermatocytes when the testis is torn at level 1.
 On the right is a fusion of two or more interconnected cells from incomplete cytokinesis, an artifact of the squashing procedure.

+LAB MEDIA: 51058_LauraLee_Figure3A.psd

-LAB MEDIA: Figure 3A and 2B’ (Video Editor: Show Figure 3a on the left half of the screen and Figure 2B’ on the right half.
+Figure 3A (Video Editor: Show Figure 3A.
 With the word “spermatogonia” add the white arrow to the screen, with the words “early primary spermatocytes” add the yellow arrow to the screen, with the words “late primary spermatocytes” add the red arrow to the screen.

-Shown here, a combination of spermatocytes and post-meiotic cells, including round spermatids and late primary spermatocytes marked by the red arrow.
-Elongating spermatids with partial cyst, and mature sperm bundles are typically released when the testis is torn at level 2.
+This is a corresponding phase-contrast image showing the release of late primary spermatocytes and post-meiotic cells, including round spermatids, elongating spermatids and mature sperm, when the testes is torn at level 2.

+LAB MEDIA: 51058_LauraLee_Figure3B.psd

-LAB MEDIA: Figure 3B and 2B’ (Video Editor: Show Figure 3B on the left half of the screen and Figure 2B’ on the right.
+Figure 3B (Video Editor: Show Figure 3B.
 With the word “spermatids” add the green arrow, with the words “late primary spermatocytes” add the red arrow, with the words “spermatids with partial cyst” add the orange arrow, and with the words “mature sperm” add the blue arrow.)

-Phase-contrast imaging of squashed testes can also be used to readily identify defects in the abundant and stereotypical round spermatids.
+Phase-contrast imaging of squashed testes can also be used to readily identify defects in the abundant round spermatids.
 Phase-light, wild-type spermatids with one nucleus are shown here attached to a phase-dark, single mitochondrial aggregate of roughly equal size.

+LAB MEDIA: 51058_LauraLee_Figure3C.psd

-LAB MEDIA: Figure 3C (Video Editor: With the words “phase-light” add the purple arrowhead, and with the words “phase-dark” add the purple arrow.)
+Figure 3C (Video Editor: With the words “phase-light” add the purple arrowhead, and with the words “phase-dark” add the purple arrow.)

 Spermatids from asun testes contain multiple small nuclei and one large mitochondrial aggregate as a result of failed cytokinesis and errors in chromosome segregation.

+LAB MEDIA: 51058_LauraLee_Figure3D.psd

-LAB MEDIA: Figure 3D
+Figure 3D

-These grayscale images show a preparation of squashed testes stained with reagents that identify the microtubules, DNA, and centromosomes.
+These grayscale images show a preparation of squashed testes stained with reagents that identify the microtubules, DNA, and centrosomes.
 In color, the images combined show a dividing spermatocyte, a large field of round spermatids, and a bundle of mature sperm.

+LAB MEDIA: 51058_LauraLee_Figure4A.psd, 51058_LauraLee_Figure4B.psd, 51058_LauraLee_Figure4C.psd and 51058_LauraLee_Figure4D.psd

-LAB MEDIA: Four panel of Figures 4A, 4B, 4C, 4D (Video Editor add “β-tubulin” above 4A, “DAPI” above 4B, “-tubulin” above 4C, and “Merge” above 4D.
+Four panel of Figures 4A, 4B, 4C, 4D (Video Editor add “β-tubulin” above 4A, “DAPI” above 4B, “-tubulin” above 4C, and “Merge” above 4D.
 Add the arrowhead to the screen with “dividing spermatocyte,” add the white arrow with “spermatids,” and add the yellow arrow with “mature sperm.”)

 INSTRUCTIONS FOR AUTHORS: